-Cognitive behaviour therapy (CBT) at our Edinburgh centre
+Cognitive behaviour therapy (CBT) and mindfulness-based cognitive therapy at our Edinburgh centre

 This therapy encompasses a range of techniques, all of which are very active and expect clients to start making changes in what they do.